 Streetcar Fare: $2.75

 Travel Time by Streetcar: 40 Minutes

 Stadium Parking: $25.00 to $40.00 in Most Stadium Lots

 Tailgate Lots: Lot C and Pier 30

 To Cheer on the Visitors

 The 2008 Sports Facility of the Year is a wonder in itself, apart from the magnificent home runs and legendary battles that have taken place on the field.
 For fans of the visitors, look for tickets in sections 108 or 109 for close proximity to your hometown team.
 If you’re looking for seats with a smaller budget, move to sections 102 to 106, situated right in front of the visiting team’s bullpen.

 If it’s a view you’re looking for, score some seats in sections 318 to 323.
 There’s always something to watch in the bay if the field action isn’t riveting enough.
 Plus, the views will make you Instagram-famous.
 If your seats are located towards the back of the section, make sure to pack a light hoodie - the wind is real.
 Find the most up to date season schedule and ticket information here.

 Where to Eat and Drink on Game Day

 Stop in at R-O-H, our onsite restaurant and bar before your night out at the park.
 With small plates and handcrafted cocktails, it’s the perfect spot to kick back and chat with your crew before you head out for the evening.
-If you’re still hungry when you’re heading back, treat yourself to a Brownie Madness dessert and a nightcap at R.O.H.
+If you’re still hungry when you’re heading back, treat yourself to the Caramel Crunch Skillet Cookie and a nightcap at R.O.H.
 Bar & Restaurant before retiring for the evening.